 - Bad News Bears vs. Yankees: Yes, I know it’s not the MLB, but its still a good rivalry and in something as subjective as this list, why not.
 Besides, maybe Engelberg made it to the MLB under an assumed name.

 This has been a fun list to compile.
-I hope you enjoyed it.
+I hope you enjoy it.
 What are your favorite rivalries?